mseri/blog/content/posts/85-getting-started-with-local-models.md

 As a rule of thumb, you need a model that is a lot smaller than your RAM since it needs to be able to store simultaneously the (active part of the) model, its context (yes, all your messages and responses are going to take lots of space), and the rest of your running software.

 I already gave away two remarkable small models above.
-[Gemma4 E2B](https://huggingface.co/unsloth/gemma-4-E2B-it-qat-GGUF) is quite good with text (translation, summarization, manipulation of sentences, multilingual use, etc.) plus it is the only one in this list that also supports audio and video processing (not generation!).
+[Gemma4 E2B](https://huggingface.co/unsloth/gemma-4-E2B-it-qat-GGUF) is quite good with text (translation, summarization, sentence manipulation, multilingual use, etc.) and is the only one in this list that also supports audio and video processing (not generation!).
 And [LFM2.5 2.6B](https://huggingface.co/LiquidAI/LFM2.5-2.6B-GGUF) is quite good with tool use and information retrieval.
-Both are very small and can run on a laptop with 8 GB of RAM, being fast even without a GPU.
+Both are very small and can run on a laptop with 8 GB of RAM, and can be fast even without a GPU.
 Now, don't get me wrong, these are _small_ models, so _you must very carefully review their output, prompt them very precisely if you want them to do anything useful, and use them only for tasks they are stronger at_, but they surely punch above their weight in their niches.

 If you have 16 GB of RAM you could also try [Gemma4 E4B](https://huggingface.co/unsloth/gemma-4-E4B-it-qat-GGUF), with a noticeable quality improvement, or even [Gemma4 26B A4B](https://huggingface.co/unsloth/gemma-4-26B-A4B-it-qat-GGUF).
 This last one is a lot larger, but since it only effectively needs to load 4B weights at a time, it can also run on less powerful and memory-constrained machines (don't expect it to be fast!).

 The small models above are not really good at coding tasks.
 For those, in a resource-constrained environment, you could try [Qwen3.5-4B](https://huggingface.co/unsloth/Qwen3.5-4B-MTP-GGUF) (I'd go with `unsloth/Qwen3.5-4B-MTP-GGUF:UD-Q4_K_XL`).
 It is small but punches well above its weight, also on tool calling, and runs quite fast.

 There are many other interesting models out there, each with their strengths and weaknesses.
-IBM's [Granite 4](https://huggingface.co/ibm-granite) are very malleable for example, Mistral's [Ministral](https://huggingface.co/collections/mistralai/ministral-3) seem to perform better than the others when using other European languages, NVIDIA Nemotron models tend to also be quite good (but there is no recent small enough release), there are pretty decent very small OCR models when `tesseract` fails, and so on.
+IBM's [Granite 4](https://huggingface.co/ibm-granite) models are very malleable, for example, while Mistral's [Ministral](https://huggingface.co/collections/mistralai/ministral-3) models seem to perform better than the others when using other European languages, NVIDIA Nemotron models tend to also be quite good (but there is no recent small enough release), there are pretty decent very small OCR models when `tesseract` fails, and so on.
 Depending on what you need, different more specialized models may be better choices.
 The only way to find out is to look around on <https://huggingface.co> and try them out.

-_Remember to look on the model page what are the recommended inference settings (usually `temperature`, `top-p` or `top-k`, and `repeat-penalty`), using different settings may help (depending on what you need) but for some models it makes them practically unusable._
+_Remember to check the model page for the recommended inference settings (usually `temperature`, `top-p` or `top-k`, and `repeat-penalty`), using different settings may help (depending on what you need) but for some models it makes them practically unusable._

-There is also a lot of crap around, as a rule of thumb if benchmarks look too good and the models are trained by unknown entities, they are probably not worth your time.
+There is also a lot of crap around.
+As a rule of thumb, if benchmarks look too good and the models are trained by unknown entities, they are probably not worth your time.

 ## A note about audio